tdhock/tdhock.github.io/_posts/2025-07-24-mlr3torch-sampler.md

 ## Empty data.table (0 rows and 3 cols): batch.i,0,1
 ```

-The table above has one row per batch, and one column per class label.
-We see that the class counts are constant across batches, consistent with stratified random sampling.
+The output above shows that there are now batches with fewer positive examples than the specified minimum.

 ## Custom sampler